Cheapest electricity plans in Western Australia

 Free comparison for Western Australia residents.

-Estimated annual bills below are calculated for a typical Western Australian 3-bedroom household using approximately 5,475 kWh per year (15 kWh/day).
+Estimated annual bills below are based on the AER Default Market Offer reference price (or ESC Victorian Default Offer for VIC) and assume typical household usage.
 Individual bills will vary based on actual usage, discounts, and your specific plan terms.

 Electricity providers in Western Australia — estimated annual bills

-* Estimated annual bills are indicative only, based on reference usage assumptions above.
-Rates and plans change regularly — compare live plans for current pricing.
+* Estimated annual bills are based on AER Reference Price / ESC VDO benchmarks.
+Rates change regularly — compare live plans for current pricing.

 Electricity market in Western Australia